-Elin Electronics IPO: Issue subscribed 1.06 times on Day 3
+Elin Electronics IPO: Issue subscribed 1.12 times on Day 3; GMP drops sharply

 Grey market premium

-Market participants said Elin Electronics IPO grey market premium (GMP) was seen around Rs 1.
+Market participants said Elin Electronics IPO grey market premium (GMP) was seen around Re 1 today, down from Rs 30 on Wednesday and above Rs 40 level in the last few days.
 It implied that the grey market expected a muted listing for the company.

 Delhi-based Elin is a manufacturer of end-to-end product solutions for major brands of lighting, fans, and small kitchen appliances, and a leading fractional horsepower motors manufacturer in the country.